winkeyes/neo4jex/README.md

 Example 1:

 Used two models of the Database i.e Movie and Person.
-And used Relationship "DIRECTED"
+And used Relationship "DIRECTED", "ACTED-IN"

 The endpoint expose to test is http://localhost:8080/movies